 If you’re looking for a hole-in-one for your next family outing, head to one of Atlanta’s best spots for mini golf.
-From indoor courses with black lights to outdoor pirate adventures, adventure train courses to tee boxes with a skyline view of the city, there’s a place for every taste.
+Whether pirates, aliens, glow-in-the-dark, or skyline views are your jam, Atlanta’s mini golf scene has you covered.
 Keep reading for our favorite spots that are totally above par for good family fun.

 Monster Mini Golf